Beloperone guttata (Mexican Shrimp Plant) Indoor Care, Propagation and Growing Problems

 1. How to propagate Mexican Shrimp Plant from stem cuttings

-Take a 4-6 stem cuttings from a healthy Mexican Shrimp Plant.
+Take a 4-6 inches stem cuttings from a healthy Mexican Shrimp Plant.
 Strip off the lower leaves of the cuttings and coat the lower part of the stem with a rooting hormone.

 Carefully insert the coated cuttings in moist, free-draining soil and ensure the rooting container has adequate drainage holes to prevent the soil from getting soggy as it can lead to rotting.